ng-poznan/angular2-workshops/README.md

 `nvm install 6.9.4`
 `nvm use 6.9.4`
 - Install `yarn`, [yarnpkg](https://yarnpkg.com/en/docs/install)
+- install the angular-cli `npm i -g angular-cli` (version before beta.30) or `npm i -g @angular/cli` for the newest version.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.